area17/twill/docs/.sections/block-editor.md

 ## Block editor
-### Adding blocks
+### Overview
+The block editor is a dynamic interface giving users a lot of flexibility in adding and changing content for a given entry.

+For instance, if you have a module for creating work case studies (as we do in our demo), you can use the block editor to create and arrange blocks of images and text using an intuitive drag and drop interface.

+[//]: # (Screengrab of the block editor, showing the block type list on the left and blocks on the right)

-The block editor form field lets you add content freely to your module.
-The blocks can be easily added and rearranged.
+Once set up, the Block Editor makes it easy to add, arrange and update Blocks can be easily added and rearranged.

-Once a block is created, it can be used/added to any module by adding the corresponding traits.
+You can create any number of different block types, each with a unique form that can be accessed directly within the Block Editor.

+[//]: # (Screengrab of a block edit form in the block editor)

+Below, we describe the process of creating a block editor and connecting it to your module.

+Here is an overview of the process, each of which is detailed below.

+1. Include the Block Editor in your module
+2. Define Blocks
+3. Generate the block Vue component
+4. Update twill configuration
+5. Use Block traits in your Model and Repository

+Before you begin, make sure that you have the blocks table migrated into your database.
+If you don't, add the `create_blocks_table` migration, which can be found in Twill's source in `migrations`.

+Now, let's expand upon those steps:

+#### Include the Block Editor in your module
-In order to add a block editor you need to add the `block_editor` field to your module form. e.g.:
+In order to add a block editor to your module, add the `block_editor` field to your module form. e.g.:

+[//]: # (Screengrab of block editor button)

 ```php
 @extends('twill::layouts.form')